 Josephine Johnston is a New Zealand-trained lawyer with a Masters degree in bioethics and health law from the University of Otago.
-She joined the staff of the Hastings Center in August of 2003 as a Research Scholar.
+She joined the staff of the Hastings Center in August of 2003 as a Research Scholar, and has been Director of Research since 2012.

 Thomas H Murray and Josephine Johnston (ed.s), Trust and Integrity in Biomedical Research: The Case of Financial Conflicts of Interest, Baltimore (MD); Johns Hopkins University Press: 2010.